Programmes - Availability

 Older news content is available in text form, with audio and video where relevant, on the BBC News website.

 BBC Four Collections select classic full-length programmes from the BBC archives and make them available online.

-Some programmes in BBC Four Collections are available for a fixed perod of more than seven days.
+Some programmes in BBC Four Collections are available for a fixed period of more than 30 days.
 Others are available forever.